BethMwangi/dsa_algorithms/recursion.md

 ###Recursion
-Recursion is a process where a function calls itself.In programing the recursion technique is importat for computational applications like sorting, combinatorial searches.
+Recursion is a process where a function calls itself.In programing the recursion technique is important for computational applications like sorting, combinatorial searches.

- #######Example  of recursion in C Programming
+***Example  of recursion in C Programming***

+'''c
 void recursion() {
    recursion(); /* function calls itself */
 }